Automattic/fb-instant-articles/README.md

 ## Feed submission to Facebook

-Facebook has a review process where they verify that all Instant Articles are properly formatted, have content consistency with their mobile web counterparts, and adhere to their community standards and content policies.
+Facebook has a review process where they verify that your site has non-minimal readership, your Facebook page is active, all Instant Articles are properly formatted, have content consistency with their mobile web counterparts, and adhere to their community standards and content policies.
 You will not be able to publish Instant Articles in Facebook until your feed has been approved.

 It's important to note that if you use meta fields to add extra text, images or videos to your Posts, Facebook will expect you to add these to your Instant Articles output too.
 This plugin includes hooks to help you do that.